tale-toul/gobuilder-s2i/README.md

 ```
 EXPOSE 8080
 ```
-The starting command for any container based on this image is set to the usage script.
+The starting command for any container based on this image is set to the _usage_ script.
 This script simply prints and usage message.
-The builder image is not intended to be used on its own that is why its starting command does not do anything useful
+The builder image is not intended to be used on its own, that is why its starting command does not do anything useful
 ```
 CMD ["/usr/libexec/s2i/usage"]
 ```

 ### S2I scripts
-The assemble, run, save-artifacts and usage scripts must be present in the builder image at the directory specified by the label __io.openshift.s2i.scripts-url__, usually /usr/libexec/s2i.
-The assemble and run scripts are required, save-artifacts and usage are not.
-In this repository the save-artifacts is not used.
+The _assemble_, _run_, _save-artifacts_ and _usage_ scripts must be present in the builder image at the directory specified by the label __io.openshift.s2i.scripts-url__, usually /usr/libexec/s2i.
+The _assemble_ and _run_ scripts are required, _save-artifacts_ and _usage_ are not required.
+In this repository the save-artifacts is not present.

-As seen in the previous section, the scripts are copied from the s2i/bin directory to /usr/libexec/s2i, for example the assemble script is at /usr/libexec/s2i/assemble.
+As seen in the previous section, the scripts are copied from the s2i/bin directory in the local host to /usr/libexec/s2i in the container image, for example the assemble script is at /usr/libexec/s2i/assemble, inside the container image.

 #### assemble
-This script is run during the S2I build process and is responsible for the actual building of the go application In this repo this script is very simple.
+This script is run during the S2I build process and is responsible for the actual building of the go application.
+In this repository the _assemble_ script is very simple.

-This script is run from the directory defined with the  _WORDIR_ directive in the Dockerfile, which is /tmp/go/src.
+This script is run from the directory defined with the  _WORDIR_ directive in the Dockerfile, which is /tmp/go/src and takes the following steps:

 * First, the directory with the source code cloned from the git repository, that the S2I process copies to /tmp/src, is moved and renamed to app-src, which actually is /tmp/go/src/app-src
 ```shell